 1. Enjoy who you are with

 First, don’t focus on who you are not with during the holidays, instead be thankful for those you do get to celebrate with.
 Perhaps it’s just your partner and your baby.
 You can still celebrate and make special memories even if it’s simply the three of you.
-Instead of having to spread yourself thin trying to catch up with tons of relatives, take advantage of uninterrupted bonding time with those around you.
+Instead of having to spread yourself thin trying to catch up with tons of relatives, take advantage of uninterrupted bonding time with those around you, making this year extra special.

 2. Create your own traditions